whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.md

 ## B: Individual Work & Projects

 The personal projects I did this mod I focused on personal learning and doing it different than the prevoius mod.
+I pushed myself to finish phase four for very project.
+I did this on all of my personal projects.

 #### Number Guesser